 You can add a biography of yourself on your social channels such as LinkedIn, Facebook, or Twitter.
 Which begs the question, what makes a good online biography?
-In this article, we’ll tell you what you should include in your biography and how important it is to keep it up to date, detailed and clear.
+In this article, we’ll tell you what you should include in your lawyer biography and how important it is to keep it up to date, detailed and clear.

 Getting paying clients through the door is very similar to getting hired by a company.
 First impressions matter.
 Just like having a solid, clear, and concise resume to get your foot in the door, every lawyer should have a great lawyer biography, either on a legal directory or on your firm’s website.